Are you going to be made homeless?

 Help and advice is available

 If you are homeless, or think you might become homeless in the future, tell us as soon as you can and we'll give you some advice straight away.
-We may also offer you an appointment to make a homelessness application or, if you are homeless, you will be seen straight away - but please don't wait until you lose the roof over your head before you come to us.
+Please don't wait until you lose the roof over your head before you come to us.

 What do we mean by 'homeless'?

 You're homeless if you don't have a home that you can legally occupy.
 We also help anyone who is threatened with homelessness because they have been served notice to leave, are in financial difficulties, or for any other reason.

 You may also be homeless if you have a home, but can't live there because you've been evicted illegally or it is unreasonable for you to stay - for example, due to domestic violence or threats of violence against you or a member of your family.

 Our aim is to help prevent you becoming homeless and we can offer help, such as debt counselling, negotiations with landlords and advice on alternative accommodation.
 Please contact us as soon as your landlord, bank or building society threatens repossession action.

 We can't help everybody

 If you lose your home because of anti-social behaviour, or because you knowingly broke the rules, such as not paying your rent or mortgage, you may be considered to be intentionally homeless.
 In such a situation, if we cannot prevent the loss of your home, we will offer you advice about other housing options.

 In some cases we will need to provide you with temporary accommodation.
 This could be bed-and-breakfast or hostel accommodation, as finding you a place to rent is not always possible.